colepeters/rugby/README.md

 - Export converted swatches as a Markdown file
 - More input options (RGBa, HSL, HSLa, hex)

-## Development logs

-I've been keeping track of progress in updating Rugby to 2.0; take a look [in the Wiki](https://github.com/colepeters/rugby/wiki/_pages) for more info.
-More entries coming soon, too!

 ## Colophon

 Rugby is built with: